MikeYan01/HousePrice/README.md

 # Brief Introduction

-A trivial Python project to collect Chinese real estate's information on the Internet and train a model to precict house price.
+A Python project to collect Chinese real estate's information on the Internet and train a model to precict house price.

 # File Structure
     .